 Before she wrote the now-iconic To All the Boys I’ve Loved Before series, Jenny Han was best known for another romantic YA trilogy, The Summer I Turned Pretty.* Isabel “Belly” Conklin has spent every summer of her life at a beach house owned by her mom’s best friend from childhood, Susannah, who in turn has two teenage sons, Conrad and Jeremiah.
 Over the course of the three books—The Summer I Turned Pretty, It’s Not Summer Without You, and We’ll Always Have Summer—Belly comes of age, learns some tough life lessons, and realizes she has decidedly non-platonic feelings for both boys.
 Her journey isn’t all about romance, but there’s no denying that the question of which boy she’ll end up with is a compelling one.

-Curious about the books or the upcoming Summer I Turned Pretty television series that Jenny Han is developing for Amazon Prime?
+Curious about the books or what may happen in season 2 of the Summer I Turned Pretty television series on Amazon Prime?
 Well, if you’re absolutely, positively sure you want to know how the Conrad/Belly/Jeremiah love triangle turns out, read on…

 Do Belly and Conrad Get a Happily Ever After in The Summer I Turned Pretty Books?